Round the pools are trees and water The globe is full trying to be what everything is made of

-When turning on this faucet you'll find others pouring out.
-Everything rises and then crosswinds get to work.
-It's not apparent as a twister anymore I've got the parking break on
+When turning on the faucet you'll find others pouring out.
+Everything rises and then cross-winds go to work.
+It’s not apparent as a twister anymore because I’ve got the parking break on

-Certain patterns run below ice-line Seams appear and its amazing how fashion slips away when something big as the sun comes on
+But certain patterns run below ice-line Seams appear and it’s amazing how fashion slips between the cracks when something like the sun comes on

-What is this “something” that is as “big as the sun?”
+What is this “something like the sun”?
 Might it not be consciousness itself that goes beyond our current range of factual access.
-“Stale words” and “thoughts that think they know” slip away when this sun comes on.
+“Thoughts that think they know” slip away when this sun comes on.
 Fashion is perhaps contiguous to this false – or pretend – knowing.
-Fashion's quick parlance becomes stale before we know it.
+Fashion’s quick parlance becomes stale before we know it.
 What lasts seems to be attention curving through its discoveries.
 Pliant vision does not simply come upon things, but becomes those things it comes upon.
 Even more, poetic vision sees that it was always already there.
-“When turning on this faucet you'll find others / pouring out.”
+“When turning on the faucet you’ll find others / pouring out.”
 These poems are spouts, spring-sources from many “celestial wells,” many mornings that are one morning.
 Waters (like words) are always interconnected.
 All lights are light.